Cadillac Palace Theatre: Restoration

-During World War II the United States government went around to most theaters and confiscated all the brass which it recycled for war materiels.
+During World War II the United States government went around to most theaters and confiscated all the brass which it recycled for war materials.
 At the time, the owners of the Palace Theatre painted all the brass in the theater white, so that when the government came in, they were tricked into thinking the theater contained no brass.
 The brass was left this way and generally forgotten until the recent renovation, when the paint was removed and the rare brass ornamentation was rediscovered and restored to its original condition.

 General interest

 The theater opened as part of vaudeville's Orpheum Circuit.
 As part of the Orpheum Circuit, the theater presented such stars as Jimmy Durante, Mae West, Jack Benny, Sophie Tucker, and Bob Hope.
 After the loss of interest in vaudeville, the theater was converted into a movie palace in 1931.

 Notable productions

 The Cadillac Palace became home to pre-Broadway tours and world premieres with the opening of Elton John and Tim Rice's Aida in the autumn of 1999.
 This was the beginning of many Broadway-caliber shows to pass through the Cadillac Palace.
 Mel Brooks's The Producers premiered in Chicago starring Nathan Lane and Matthew Broderick in February 2001.
 In October 2006 The Pirate Queen made its premiere.
 Oprah Winfrey presents The Color Purple sat down for its long-run from April to September 2007.
 In March 2009, the national tour of Mary Poppins began its premier engagement at the Cadillac Palace.
 Shrek The Musical launched its national tour there from July 13-September 5, 2010.
 Beginning December 1, 2010, Wicked played a limited return engagement on its first national tour, playing through January 23, 2011.